telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 * Use an auxiliary JavaScript function in the global scope, which returns the desired value&mdash;for example, `"#= auxFunction(3, 5) #"`.
 * Encode the `+` (plus) sign&mdash;for example, `"#= 3 %2b 5 #"`.

-The example below demonstrates how to set the column `ClientTemplate`.
+The following example demonstrates how to set the column `ClientTemplate`.

 ###### Example